scottcreed/GettingAndCleaningData/README.md

 This is the final project for the Coursera Getting and Cleaning Data course.

+**codebook.md** contains detailed information about how the tidy datasets are produced.

-The script file **run_analysis.R** contains all the logic to produce the two tidy datasets:
+**run_analysis.R** contains all the logic to produce the two tidy datasets:
 - Data\GettingAndCleaningDataFinal.csv
 - Data\GettingAndCleaningDataAvgMeanAndStd.csv